BakaCowpoke/GrandMA3-Lua/UI Reference/README.md

 	You've created a varialbe with the Type/Job/Class/Template.
 	So now you have an instance of a variable of that type to tell the Dump() function to work on and give you information about.

-	Only Dump() one object/variable at a time...it will fill your System Monitor with about 200 lines of informaiton per Dump().
+	One Note: You should Only Dump() one object/variable at a time; it will fill your System Monitor with about 200 lines of informaiton per Dump().